Always there: Joe Thomas nears 'insane' milestone of 10,000 straight snaps

 Thomas never seems down.
 He loves practical jokes, and his Twitter account this summer became something of a sensation.
 For years, the Thomases held a Halloween party at their home, and his costumes were legendary.
 His favorite: When he and Annie both dressed as a version of cousin Eddie from "National Lampoon's Christmas Vacation," his attire came with slicked-back hair, white pants and white shoes.

-He's been an NFL finalist for the Walter Payton Award, and he hosts a show on the team's official website, clevelandbrowns.com, called "The Joe Thomas Hour: The Best Two Minutes of Your Life."
+He has been an NFL finalist for the Walter Payton Award, and he hosts a show on the team's official website, clevelandbrowns.com, called "The Joe Thomas Hour: The Best Two Minutes of Your Life."
 In that "hour," Thomas conducts quirky interviews, and any question can be asked.

 "He was always good at the ugly sweater parties, too," Fraley said.